A number of childcare services are available for both pre-school and school aged children.

 - location - not all options may be available in your local area

-At the age of 3, your child may be ready to attend a pre-school programme.
+When your child is 3 they may be ready to attend a pre-school programme.

-The Early Childhood Care and Education (ECCE) Scheme is for pre-school children.
-It provides care and education and is available for for 3 hours a day, 5 days a week, 38 weeks of the year.
-You can access it in early years settings (pre-schools, Montessoris, Crèches, playgroups).
+The Early Childhood Care and Education (ECCE) Scheme provides free care and education for pre-school children.
+It is available for for 3 hours a day, 5 days a week, 38 weeks of the year.
+If your child attends for more than 3 hours, you will be charged for the extra time.
+You can access the scheme in early years settings such as pre-schools, Montessoris, Crèches and playgroups.

 All children are entitled to 2 full academic years on the ECCE scheme.
-Your child must be 2 years and 8 months of age or older by August 31st of the year of entry.
+Your child must be at least 2 years and 8 months old by 31 August of the year of entry to qualify.
 You can find more information on the Early Childhood Ireland website.

 Contact your City or County Childcare Committee for more information on pre-school services.